 The real question when considering renting vs. buying is “what option results in throwing the least amount of money away?”

 I’ll show that between 4% and 6% of a home’s value is “thrown away” every year for homeowners.
-I made this calculator to provide a more detailed outline of home ownership costs.
+You can use this calculator to provide a more detailed outline of your unique home ownership costs.

 Ownership: A Huge Decision

 The average house price in my area (Ontario) is over $890,000.
 That’s over 12 years of after-tax income for someone making $100,000 per year.
 I find this to be a tad depressing.

 The True Cost of Home Ownership

 Together, the annual cost of home ownership – money “thrown away” – is between 4% and 6% of the home value.
 This is the amount that does not go towards wealth accumulation.

-Let’s take a closer look at the four costs of home ownership.
+Let’s take a closer look at the four main costs of home ownership.